 Toward the end of last week, State Rep. Cody Harris, R-Palestine, and other representatives filed a document denouncing the committee's actions and saying Nikki and her family deserve justice.
 Now, Harris delivered the letter from Nikki's family to the Texas House on Criminal Jurisprudence.

-In the letter, the family said he should be executed just because he is a "bad man."
+In the letter, the family said he should not be executed just because he is a "bad man."

 "We believe his death sentence should be carried out based on the facts of this case, which remain true today, as well the overwhelming evidence that was presented at the trial that led to the jury’s verdict," the statement read.